Initialisation options

 () => import("https://cdn.jsdelivr.net/npm/intl-tel-input@29.1.1/dist/js/utils.js"),

-The module is only loaded once the plugin initialises, and additionally, only once the page has finished loading (on the window load event) to prevent blocking (the script is ~260KB).
-The promise property on the plugin instance resolves once loading is complete — see Utils Script for more information.
+The module is only loaded once the core library initialises, and additionally, only once the page has finished loading (on the window load event) to prevent blocking (the script is ~260KB).
+The promise property on the core library instance resolves once loading is complete — see Utils Script for more information.